ahmdammarr/country-based-web-auth-app/README.md

 The security implementation here rely on server side session and server side calls instead if saving sensetive data on the client browser we have a server session for each user.

+Please note that i focues on only auth and localization part only for the web implemntation.
 ### Run development server

 ```bash